-- During the surgery, your caregiver will insert a catheter (thin flexible tube) into a large blood vessel in your arm or groin.
+- During the surgery, your healthcare provider will insert a catheter (thin flexible tube) into a large blood vessel in your arm or groin.
 The catheter will be slowly guided towards your carotid artery with the help of x-rays and contrast dye.
-When the catheter reaches the narrowed area, your caregiver may place a device that looks like a small balloon.
+When the catheter reaches the narrowed area, your healthcare provider may place a device that looks like a small balloon.
 He will inflate the balloon to widen the carotid artery.
 The stent will then be inserted through the same catheter and placed at the newly widened area.
-After the catheter is removed, your caregiver will apply pressure over the area where the catheter was inserted.
+After the catheter is removed, your healthcare provider will apply pressure over the area where the catheter was inserted.
 He will cover your incision wound with bandages to keep the area dry and prevent infection.

 After your surgery:

 You may be taken to a recovery room to rest.
-Caregivers will watch you closely for any problems.
-Do not get out of bed until your caregiver says it is okay.
-When caregivers see that you are okay, you will be taken back to your hospital room.
-Caregivers may place a small sandbag over the bandage to put pressure on the incision and prevent bleeding.
-The sandbag may stay in place for a few hours.
-You may need to put your hand over the incision area if you have to cough or sneeze.
-A caregiver may remove the bandages to check your incision wound.
+Healthcare providers will watch you closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
+When healthcare providers see that you are okay, you will be taken back to your hospital room.
+Healthcare providers may place a pressure bandage or other pressure device over the wound to help stop any bleeding.

 - You cannot make it to your appointment on time.